Skip Navigation

 Heritage Classification

-Korea has a beautiful nature and a wealth of priceless cultural heritage as befits its five thousand year history and traditional culture.
+Korea has a beautiful nature and a wealth of priceless national heritage as befits its five thousand year history and traditional culture.

-Korea’s cultural heritage includes tangible and intangible cultural heritage, monuments and folklore cultural materials of historic, artistic, academic and scenic value as national, ethnic or world heritage formulated artificially or naturally.
+Korea’s national heritage includes tangible and intangible cultural heritage, monuments and folklore cultural materials of historic, artistic, academic and scenic value as national, ethnic or world heritage formulated artificially or naturally.

-Throughout the years, Korea has cultivated its own unique cultural heritage in which the emotions and culture of its people are ingrained.
-Its cultural heritage also has an array of attributes ranging from artistic sensibility to scientific sense.
+Throughout the years, Korea has cultivated its own unique national heritage in which the emotions and culture of its people are ingrained.
+Its national heritage also has an array of attributes ranging from artistic sensibility to scientific sense.

-The Cultural Heritage Administration (CHA) is continuing to provide people with more opportunities to appreciate the value of its cultural heritage and to make every effort to preserve its precious cultural heritage which is not only the quintessence of human culture and nature but also the source of life.
+The Korea Heritage Service (KHS) is continuing to provide people with more opportunities to appreciate the value of its national heritage and to make every effort to preserve its precious national heritage which is not only the quintessence of human culture and nature but also the source of life.

 1. STATE-DESIGNATED HERITAGE

-The State-designated Heritage refers to the heritage designated by the Administrator of the Cultural Heritage Administration pursuant to the Cultural Heritage Protection Act after deliberation by the Cultural Heritage Committee.
+The State-designated Heritage refers to the heritage designated by the Administrator of the Korea Heritage Service pursuant to the Framework Act on National Heritage after deliberation by the Cultural Heritage Committee.
 The State-designated Heritage is divided into seven categories of the following:

 STATE-DESIGNATED HERITAGE